danbeam/oo-css/README.md

         color: blue;
     }

-automatically for you?
 Well, look no more!
+This is what OO-CSS does for you with 1 simple PHP script!

 How do I use this?
 ------------------